You visit your doctor and show your insurance card … and they tell you there’s a $25 copay.

 Healthcare coverage, like many other forms of insurance, doesn’t entirely eliminate your costs.
 It’s a shared responsibility with your insurer, and understanding how it works can be confusing sometimes.

-Generally, healthcare costs when you have insurance can be sorted into three basic steps:
+Generally, healthcare costs when you have insurance are sorted into three basic steps:

 The easiest way to find out what your copay, deductible, and out-of-pocket amounts are is to ask your insurer or employer for a summary of benefits and coverage, or SBC.
 This document shows how you and your insurance plan share costs for covered health care services, and it will list specific amounts related to your coverage.